-Picture taken during the Battle of Verdun, one of the most deadliest battles of the Great War.
+The picture was taken during the Battle of Verdun, one of the deadliest battles of the Great War.
 The concentration of so much fighting in such a small area devastated the land, resulting in miserable conditions for troops on both sides.
 The shells turned up the earth and left gigantic craters that would then fill with water in the unbelievably heavy rains.

 At a basic level, Verdun was intended to bleed France’s armies.
-Falkenhayn, the commanding German officer, hoped to capture a number of French positions, forcing the French to counter attack to retake them, leaving them open to bombardment from German artillery positions.
+Falkenhayn, the commanding German officer, hoped to capture a number of French positions, forcing the French to counter-attack to retake them, leaving them open to bombardment from German artillery positions.

-The offensive began in February, 1916 and by May, more than 200,000 German and French soldiers had become casualties.
+The offensive began in February 1916 and by May, more than 200,000 German and French soldiers had become casualties.
 This casualty rate was particularly troubling for the Germans.
 While the French rotated their units out of the lines and replaced them with fresh ones, the German units were kept in the line and suffered continuously.

 Even by the First World War standards, the horror that the men faced at Verdun was extreme.
 Flamethrowers were used for the first time as was phosgene gas, the artillery barrages were continuous and absolutely massive and the casualty rates are among the worst suffered.
 It also became a symbol of the French resistance.

-Even today the Verdun battlefield is a vast graveyard, where the mortal remains of over 100,000 missing soldiers remain where they fell, unless discovered by the French Forestry Service and laid in the Douaumont Ossuary.
+Even today the Verdun battlefield is a vast graveyard, where the mortal remains of over 100,000 missing soldiers remain where they fell unless discovered by the French Forestry Service and laid in the Douaumont Ossuary.